-1) First and foremost, go over the suppliers' websites and all pertinent sections such as the FAQ, Shipping Policies, Terms & Conditions, Wholesale and Dropshipping Info, Reseller's Application, Dealer Program, Returns & Exchanges, Product Downloads, etc. - the answers to your questions might be there!
+1. go over the suppliers' websites and all sections such as the FAQ, Shipping Policies, Terms & Conditions, Wholesale and Dropshipping Info, Reseller's Application, Dealer Program, Returns & Exchanges, Product Downloads, etc. - the answers to your questions might be there!
 Taking a few minutes to read these areas will save you a lot of time in the long run.

-5) Give them the URL of your website, eBay, Amazon, Etsy, Facebook Stores etc. whichever one you have.
+5. Give them the URL of your website, eBay, Amazon, Etsy, Facebook Store etc. whichever one you have.
 Suppliers want to see and verify that you are indeed a reseller and not just purchasing items at wholesale prices for personal means.

 There are various ways to contact the suppliers you want to work with

-2) Through the suppliers' contact page- A good number of suppliers have an online contact form which you can use to send your email.
+2. Through the suppliers' contact page: A good number of suppliers have an online contact form which you can use to send your inquiry.

-3) By phone- Phone numbers are listed on their profile page here in the directory or you can visit the suppliers' websites to check it out.
+3. By phone: Phone numbers are listed on their supplier's profile page here in the directory or you can visit the suppliers' websites to check it out.